 - The patient is responsible for being respectful of his/her personal property and that of other persons in the facility.

-- The patient is responsible to report any complaint(s) or grievance(s).
+- The patient is responsible for reporting any complaint(s) or grievance(s).

 What are my rights?

 - The patient has a right to receive treatment in the center without regard to race, religion,

 gender, age, sexual orientation, handicap, or national origin.